 When dealing with the combined effects of childhood trauma and addiction, you must seek healing for both at the same time.
 If you work on one issue while casting the other to the wayside, not only will you have a harder time healing, but the symptoms of the untreated issue will continue to drag you down.
 Say, for instance, you are suffering from PTSD and addiction as a dual diagnosis, PTSD symptoms may trigger a relapse.
 For this case, you would greatly benefit from a trauma and addiction treatment program.
 A trauma therapy program is ideal for patients only dealing with a single mental health issue.
 A dual diagnosis program, as we’ve previously covered, treats both co-occurring mental health issues and helps clients discover the connection between these dual issues.
 This realization is the commencement of true healing for co-occurring mental health ailments.

-In addition to this, an addiction treatment center in Fairbanks NJ will also medically supervise detoxification, followed by focused and customized behavioral rehab.
+In addition to this, an addiction treatment center in Fair Lawn NJ will also medically supervise detoxification, followed by focused and customized behavioral rehab.
 While each patient’s addiction will vary based on their level of trauma and the scope of their substance abuse, addressing both of these factors is critical to successful management of stress and maintaining your recovery.

 Millions of Americans are struggling with addiction related to one or more traumatic childhood experiences.
 The difference that determines your life lies in the steps they take to choose their future once they realize they have an issue.
 Unpacking these issues will not occur overnight.
 Don’t let your childhood trauma and addiction put you in a corner that you can’t get out of!
-Get the help you need from our addiction treatment center in Fairbanks NJ and the surrounding areas.
+Get the help you need from our addiction treatment center in Fair Lawn NJ and the surrounding areas.